realpython/materials/python-minimax-nim/README.md

 Make your choices by entering a corresponding character and hit enter.
 You can choose between the different variants that are described in the tutorial.

 If you want to add a variant yourself, you can do so by adding a new file named with a `game_` prefix.
-Inside this file you need to implement the following functions:
+Inside this file, you need to implement the following functions:

-- `initial_state()` should set up the initial game state
+- `initial_state()` should set up the initial game state.
-- `possible_new_states(state)` should list the possible states you can move to from the current state
+- `possible_new_states(state)` should list the possible states that you can move to from the current state.
-- `evaluate(state, is_maximizing)` should evaluate an end game state and return `None` if the game is not over
+- `evaluate(state, is_maximizing)` should evaluate an end game state and return `None` if the game isn't over.

 See the existing `game_*.py` files for examples.